hazelcast/hazelcast-jet/site/docs/design-docs/007-grpc-support.md

 #### Ordering

-When using bidirectional streaming mode, the service implementation can choose to complete some input items before others, this may have some unexpected consequences: for example, the request item and the returned future will not match.
-As such, **it's required that the service implementation preserves the input order when completing requests**.
+In the bidirectional streaming style, gRPC doesn't enforce any correlation between the input and output streams.
+However, from a higher-level perspective, the service is just mapping the input to the output, one item at a time, and Jet must match them up based on nothing more than their order of appearance.
+Therefore, **for each input item your gRPC service receives, it must emit exactly one output item in exactly the same order.** If you want to filter out some items, you must do that by using special "null sentinel" items that you can then filter out in post-processing.

 ### Error Handling

-Any exception thrown from the service is propagated to the returned future for the input item.
-The user is expected to handle all exceptions by using `CompletableFuture.handle()` and map the exception to an appropriate item, if it's not a fatal failure, otherwise the job will be failed.
+If the gRPC service returns an error response, Jet completes the corresponding future with an exception.
+For non-fatal errors you should use `CompletableFuture.handle()` to map the exception to an appropriate item, otherwise the job will fail.

 ## Future Work